lv042/Weather-Wizard/docs/research_log.md

 At moment, I am not sure if Pocketbase is usable for a three-week project.
 I think it is a very interesting project and I would like to use it for the Weather Wizard, but I am not sure if it is stable enough for a three-week project.
 It seems to have too many features, I won't need.
 I will try to use it for the backend, but if it does not work out, I will switch to the conventional development of a backend.

+Update trying Pocketbase for a bit now, I can say that it is very easy to set up the backend, if you want to use conventional way of using it.
+My plan was using it as a Golang framework.
+That means that Pocketbase will be imported as a proper library and you can extend a lot of the given features.
+But since all of these features are not that important for the Weather Wizard, I should use Pocketbase as a conventional BaaS provider.

+That way my backend setup which I built in PHP would be finished in a few hours:

+Since my research is focused on the development with Golang, I won't use Pocketbase anymore, since it doesn't seem too beneficial to use it as a Golang framework.